top of page

 Schools and nurseries play a critical role in encouraging children to eat healthily.

 Magnolia is a cute and lovable harvest mouse.
-Lost and alone, she finds her way into a human house, where she nibbles on leftovers and discovers something magical about every food she eats.
+Lost, she finds her way into a human house.
+She nibbles on fruit and veggies and discovers something magical about everything she eats.
+Over time, Magnolia makes many friends who help her on her quest to find her family.

 The Benefits